Devanagari transliteration

-Devanagari is an Indian script used for many languages of India and Nepal, including Hindi, Marathi, Nepali and Sanskrit.
-There are several somewhat similar methods of transliteration from Devanagari to the Roman script (a process sometimes called romanization), including the influential and lossless IAST notation.
-Romanized Devanagari is also called Romanagari.
+Devanagari transliteration is the process of representing text written in Devanagari script—an Indic script used for Classical Sanskrit and many other Indic languages, including Hindi, Marathi and Nepali— in Roman script preserving pronunciation and spelling conventions.
+There are several somewhat similar methods of transliteration from Devanagari to the Roman script (a process sometimes called romanisation), including the influential and lossless IAST notation.
+Romanised Devanagari is also called Romanagari.

 IAST

 The International Alphabet of Sanskrit Transliteration (IAST) is a subset of the ISO 15919 standard, used for the transliteration of Sanskrit, Prakrit and Pāḷi into Roman script with diacritics.
 IAST is a widely used standard.
 It uses diacritics to disambiguate phonetically similar but not identical Sanskrit glyphs.
 For example, dental and retroflex consonants are disambiguated with an underdot: dental द=d and retroflex ड=ḍ.
-An important feature of IAST is that it is losslessly reversible, i.e., IAST transliteration may be converted back to correct Devanāgarī or to other South Asian scripts without ambiguity.
+An important feature of IAST is that it is losslessly reversible, i.e., IAST transliteration may be converted back to correct Devanāgarī or to some other South Asian scripts without ambiguity (except for scripts used for Dravidian languages, which require distinguishing long and short mid vowels).
 Many Unicode fonts fully support IAST display and printing.